In 2021

-2021 in Mozambique was marked not only by the COVID-19 pandemic, but also by a constant rise in terrorist attacks in the Cabo Delgado Province, the northernmost part of the country, where the number of internally displaced climbed to over 750,000 people out of a population of 1.2 million inhabitants.
-Doctors with Africa CUAMM helped develop a humanitarian response that incorporated our development programs already underway (with a special focus on maternal and child health), while simultaneously addressing the key needs of the displaced.
-Basic medical assistance services were provided to refugees in camps that did not provide them, as well as to the communities hosting the refugees.
+2022 marked the end of the state of emergency linked to the COVID-19 pandemic in Mozambique, but also the persistence of insecurity in the Cabo Delgado Province, the northernmost part of the country, where the number of internally displaced people soared to an alarming 1 million out of the 2.3 million who live in the province.
+In recent years Doctors with Africa CUAMM has helped to develop a humanitarian response that incorporates our already-ongoing development programs (with a special focus on maternal and child health) while simultaneously addressing other key needs of the internally displaced population as well.
+Basic medical assistance services continued to be provided to those settled in camps that did not provide such services, as well as to the communities hosting the camp dwellers.

-Awareness-raising and informative activities on the most widespread endemic diseases – COVID-19, cholera, malaria and others – were conducted in 6 districts of Cabo Delgado, and a major project in support of mental health and displaced victims of gender violence was also started up.
+We also conducted community awareness-raising and educational activities on the most widespread endemic diseases, including COVID-19, cholera, malaria, in 6 districts of Cabo Delgado, and solidified a vital project in support of mental health and victims of gender violence.

 OUR HISTORY IN MOZAMBIQUE